CahanLab/CellNet_Cloud/readme.md

 ## 9. Homepage
 ![homepage](images/home.png)
-* "Compressed read files”: FASTQ files files should be uploaded as a gzip compressed TAR archive!
+* "Compressed read files”: In addition to being downsampled, FASTQ files should be uploaded as a GZIP compressed TAR archive!
 See an example command to compress read data in terminal:
     ```shell
     tar cvfz data.tgz path/to/reads
+    ```

+    If you are using MacOS we recommended adding the modifier:
+    ```shell
+    COPYFILE_DISABLE=1 tar cvfz data.tgz path/to/reads
     ```

 * CellNet will by default map to the mouse transcriptome.
 Click the “Human origin” button if your data is from human cells.
 * Hit submit